AdobeDocs/marketo.sv-SE/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-5a.md

 # Mall 5A {#template-5a}

-Högerklicka för att [hämta mall 5A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-5a.html)
+Högerklicka för att [ladda ned mall 5A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-5a.html)

 ![](assets/image2015-6-29-16-3a9-3a32.png)